GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 #### Install the Application resource definition

-An Application resource is a collection of individual Kubernetes components, such as Services, Deployments, and so on, that you can manage as a group.
+An Application resource is a collection of individual Kubernetes components, such as Services, StatefulSets, and so on, that you can manage as a group.

 To set up your cluster to understand Application resources, run the following command: